19th February 1971 – 17th January 2021

 On Sunday 17th January, the South Yorkshire Ability Counts League lost one of its father figures, Secretary Darren Warner.
 He was just 49 years old, the founder of Club Doncaster Titans and a genuine champion for footballers living with disabilities.

-Darren’s funeral cortege will be passing the Keepmoat Stadium at 10.10am for those wishing to pay Darren their farewell respects.
+Darren’s funeral cortege passed the Keepmoat Stadium at 10.10am for those wishing to pay Darren their farewell respects.

 Whatever, wherever, Darren would be there, supporting the players from every team, not just his own.